chhabra-dhiraj/PoemPreAndroidApp/README.md

 # PoemPre
-A poetry-writing Android App with a Node.js backend, powered by an NLP algorithm analyzing a dataset of 500 poems, which provides creative word suggestions to enhance poetry writing.
+A poetry-writing Android App with a Node.js backend, powered by a Python-based NLP algorithm analyzing a dataset of 500 poems, which provides creative word suggestions to enhance poetry writing.
 Kotlin, Android, Javascript, Node.js, Python, SQL.

-Its Node.Js backend with NLP Algorithm can be found here - [https://github.com/chhabra-dhiraj/PoetryPreAppBackend](https://github.com/chhabra-dhiraj/PoemPreAppBackend)
+Node.js backend with Python-based NLP Algorithm can be found here - [https://github.com/chhabra-dhiraj/PoetryPreAppBackend](https://github.com/chhabra-dhiraj/PoemPreAppBackend)

 ## Screenshots -
 <table>